 Art.
 02 Objectives

-The objectives of IMGA shall be: - To strengthen and grow the Masters sports movement in partnership with its members, the international federations and other partners. - To promote and encourage mature individuals, generally known as Masters, from all over the world to be active, with the awareness that competitive sport can continue throughout life. - To promote friendship and understanding among mature sportspeople, regardless of age, gender, race, religion or sport status. - To work with the IOC to explore possibilities to encourage International Sports Federations to focus on the development of masters’ sport.
+The objectives of IMGA shall be:

+To strengthen and grow the Masters sports movement globally.

+To promote and encourage individuals, generally known as Masters (actual definition on a sport by sport basis), from all over the world to continue to be active throughout their life;

+To promote friendship and understanding among mature sportspeople, regardless of age, gender, race, sexual orientation, religion or sport status.

+To promote the organisation of Masters events at all levels and to organise and/or sanction international Masters events, notably and without limitation to organise the World Masters Games (Summer and Winter).

 Art.
 03 Non-discrimination